 In my experience, a true master is always a student.
 There is a quote I like to use to represent this: "Seek those who seek the truth, avoid those who have found it."
 The path to perfection is an endless one, and as such I continue to learn as well.

-Instructor: Purple Belt
+Instructor: Purple with black stripe Belt

 I have a younger brother that also does martial arts with me.
 I like to play nerf guns with him.
 I enjoy helping to tech others.
 A big brother is a type of teacher, and I have loved helping my brother and the other students.
 Some of my favorite things are the color green, cooking, and riding bikes and skateboards.